 - Mail application and fee to the Kentucky State Board of Licensure for Professional Engineers & Land Surveyors, 160 Democrat Drive, Frankfort, KY 40601.

 The applicant must also complete thirty (30) professional development hours for each reporting period since license expired or was placed in inactive or retired status, up to a maximum of sixty (60) hours.
+Applicants must also provide a log showing the date of the activity, sponsoring organization, location, activity title, description, presenter's name, and PDH units earned.
 Copies of attendance certificates must accompany your application.
-See 201 KAR 18:196
+See201 KAR 18 196 (PDF 124 KB).pdf

 for further information regarding continuing education requirements.

 Please be aware that your company will also need a Business Entity Permit unless you are practicing in your own name.

 - Indicate whether or not you have practiced engineering since your license expired or was placed in inactive or retired status.
 If you did practice, please describe such practice on a separate sheet and attach it to the affidavit.

 3. Include a cover letter explaining the following: